+Indigenous communities have lived on and relied upon the lands and waters within their traditional territories and treaty areas long before John E. Pearce Provincial Park was established, and continue to rely on these lands and waters to exercise their constitutionally protected Aboriginal and treaty rights.
+These include various practices, customs, and traditions integral to Indigenous communities’ distinctive cultures and ways of life, such as hunting, trapping, fishing, and gathering food for personal, social and ceremonial purposes; traditional teachings; and ceremonial and spiritual activities.

+Many Aboriginal and treaty rights are connected to the natural environment and are primarily exercised on Crown lands in Ontario, including within provincial parks and conservation reserves.
+The Ministry of the Environment, Conservation and Parks (MECP) is committed to meeting its constitutional obligations that may be owed to Indigenous communities, including the duty to consult and, where appropriate, accommodate.

+Further, Ontario Parks is working to rebuild and renew relationships with Indigenous peoples based on trust and respect and to seek opportunities to protect, study and enjoy provincial parks and conservation reserves together with Indigenous communities while educating Ontarians and provincial park and conservation reserve visitors.
 The park is located within Treaty 2, 1790.
 There are five Indigenous communities associated with Treaty 2, listed in order of proximity to the park: Chippewas of the Thames First Nation, Chippewas of Kettle and Stony Point First Nation, Aamjiwnaang, Bkejwanong Territory (Walpole Island First Nation) and Caldwell First Nation.

 The park also falls within the Haudenosaunee traditional territory referred to as The Beaver Hunting Grounds in the 1701 Albany Deed (also known as the Nanfan Treaty).
 The closest Haudenosaunee community is Oneida Nation of the Thames.
 Other communities associated with this treaty include Six Nations of the Grand River, Wahta Mohawks, Mohawks of Akwesasne, and Tyendinaga (Mohawks Bay of Quinte).